AdrianoW/IDS-test/README.md

 1. Calculate the total number of times each word has been tweeted.
 2. Calculate the median number of unique words per tweet, and update this median as tweets come in.

-For example, suppose the 3 following tweets come in, one after the other
+For example, suppose the following three tweets come in, one after the other

 - is #bigdata finally the answer to end poverty? @lavanyarathnam http://ow.ly/o8gt3  #analytics
 - interview: xia wang, astrazeneca on #bigdata and the promise of effective healthcare #kdn http://ow.ly/ot2uj